jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/support.md

 ## UserVoice forum

-Share your ideas for making Cognitive Services and the accompanying APIs work better for the applications you develop.
+Share your ideas for making Cognitive Research Technologies and the accompanying APIs work better for the applications you develop.
 Use our growing Knowledge Base to find answers to common questions:

 [UserVoice](https://cognitive.uservoice.com/)